lazy-mind/asg4/README.md

 To run the code locally, you need run using command-line tools: python -W ignore sentiment_training.py --train data/train/ --validation data/dev/ --eval data/eval/ --model_output_dir model/ --model_dir model/ --num_epoch 3

 ## 4. SageMaker training
 This step is shown in the fold "sagemaker".
+'Create.docx' is the process of running Tensorflow Model on SageMaker Notebook